 We help get your book in focus and into the world.

-At Clear Sight Books, we work with seasoned professionals—executives, consultants, speakers, entrepreneurs—on nonfiction books that support their business or career.
+At Clear Sight Books, we work with seasoned professionals—executives, consultants, speakers, entrepreneurs—on nonfiction books that support their business, career, or legacy.
 We help in two ways: writing and publishing.

 Writing Your Book